velara3/Radii8/Radii8Designer/readme.txt

 	• Commands -  can be added to the environment to add missing or necessary functionality
 	• Document types - new document types can be added for additional functionality. text, vector graphics editor
 	• State inheritance - users should be able to create states based on other states (this exists in Flex via basedOn property) this can be used for design templates exporting pages based on state
-	• Integrated language support - users should be able to integrate server side language in the output
+	• Multi language support - users should be able to add and integrate server side code in the output. for example add PHP that wraps around an element or section of code
 	• Different work flows for output results - one is to generate code (one way), the other is create an AST from code (round trip), another is a mix of both including search and replace tokens and generated code in templates
 	• Examples - starting points and examples should be included for partial and even full example sites and apps
 	• Previews - users should be able to preview in HTML or application (possibly in another browser or FP instance)